 - What you need to know about cancellations.

-America and much of the world is shut down.
+America and much of the world is shut down due to coronavirus.
 If you had been planning a cruise or family vacation, what do you need to know?
 Can you get out of that trip and get your money back?
 Maybe.
 Here you’ll find the most recent hotel, airline and cruise waiver and refund information.
-Click the links below to find out how each company is responding to the pandemic.
+Click the links below to find out how each company is responding to the COVID-19 pandemic.

 Universal Theme Park Closures